Heroin and Opiate Addiction

 What is heroin and how does it work?

-Heroin and other opioids, like prescription painkillers, have a very addictive quality to them due to how when consumed, they mimic the brain’s natural processes for seeking pleasure.
+Heroin and other opiates, like prescription painkillers, have a very addictive quality to them due to how when consumed, they mimic the brain’s natural processes for seeking pleasure.
 Opioids access and alter the very components that are involved in producing pleasure and removing pain, i.e. the brain’s pleasure center and opioid receptors, dopamine, and endorphins.
 This very rewarding process also affects an individual’s cognitive process – how we think and feel about pain and pleasure, adding a complicated layer to the risk of addiction.

-Heroin and other opioids can be injected, smoked, used as a suppository or swallowed.
+Heroin can be injected, smoked, used as a suppository or swallowed.
 They are central nervous system depressants and have several short-term effects such as euphoria, sedation, reduction of pain and anxiety, breathing complications, and nausea.
 In addition, there are risky physical effects associated with opiate and heroin addiction and these include: HIV/ AIDS, hepatitis, skin infections, or bacterial or viral infections, collapsed veins, lung infections and death from overdose.

 Who gets addicted to heroin and why?